getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/angular.md

     // If it's http module error, extract as much information from it as we can. if (error instanceof HttpErrorResponse) {
-      // `error` property of http exception can be either `Error` which we can use. if (error.error instanceof Error) {
+      // The `error` property of http exception can be either an `Error` object, which we can use directly... if (error.error instanceof Error) {
         return error.error;
       }

-      // `ErrorEvent` which can provide us with the message but no stack. if (error.error instanceof ErrorEvent) {
+      // ... or an`ErrorEvent`, which can provide us with the message but no stack... if (error.error instanceof ErrorEvent) {
         return error.error.message;
       }

-      // Or the request body itself, which we can use as a message instead. if (typeof error.error === "string") {
+      // ...or the request body itself, which we can use as a message instead. if (typeof error.error === "string") {
         return `Server returned code ${error.status} with body "${error.error}"`;
       }